soumenroy/soumenroy.github.io/_pages/cv.md

 nav: true
 nav_order: 5
 cv_pdf: /assets/pdf/Soumen_Roy_Academic_CV.pdf # you can also use external links here
-cv_format: rendercv # options: rendercv, jsonresume
+cv_format: jsonresume # options: rendercv, jsonresume
-description: This is a description of the page.
-You can modify it in '_pages/cv.md'.
-You can also change or remove the top pdf download button.
+description: Please contact me if you would like a complete copy of my curriculum vitae.
 toc:
   sidebar: left
 ---